GregoryConrad/unnested/README.md

 ### Step 4: Going Beyond
 Here are some helpful hints to make working with Unnested easier.

+- Unnested plays very nicely with `Unstate` for state management, as they are sister projects
 - Create a `widgets` Flutter package and use a monorepo tool like [Melos](https://melos.invertase.dev)
   - Helps split up your code in a logical way too!
 - When using Unnested to create stateless widgets, using the `=>` syntax